-OVERVIEW As part of the Action Centre’s Recreation Energy Conservation Program, the Town of Taber completed an LED lighting retrofit…
+OVERVIEW As part of the Action Centre’s Recreation Energy Conservation Program, the City of Spruce Grove completed an LED lighting…

 30,732kWh/yearElectrical Energy Savings

 As part of the MCCAC’s Recreation Energy Conservation (REC) program, Strathcona County completed a lighting retrofit of the Kinsmen Leisure Centre updating their lighting fixtures in the facility to LED fixtures.
 The project was completed in October, 2020.

 The Kinsmen Leisure Centre lighting retrofit project involves the replacement of existing induction lamp fixtures with their equivalent LED lamp technology.
 The LED lamps will provide similar lumen levels at much lower wattage, thereby reducing electricity consumption of lighting equipment under the system boundary.

 The retrofit involved the replacement of 44 fixtures with total fixtures reduced to 24 LED fixtures.
 By doing so, this retrofit is expected to cut the electrical demand and consumption by approximately 73%.